astropy/photutils/docs/photutils/psf_matching.rst

 -------------

-Photutils provides a function called :func:`~photutils.psf_match.create_matching_kernel` that generates a matching kernel between two PSFs using the ratio of Fourier transforms.
+Photutils provides a function called :func:`~photutils.psf.matching.create_matching_kernel` that generates a matching kernel between two PSFs using the ratio of Fourier transforms.

 For this first simple example, let's assume our source and target PSFs